-We tested first for mediation at Time 1 (concurrent model).
-Preliminary path analysis supported the expected direct relationship between Time 1 perceived partner virtues and Time 1 own relationship problem-solving efficacy (β =.73, p<.01) and partner relationship problem-solving efficacy (β =.74, p<.01).
-The mediation model tested the impact of Time 1 perceived partner virtues on Time 1 own and partner relationship problem-solving efficacy through Time 1 support seeking, controlling for the teamwork subscale of the virtues profile, participant sex and age, relationship length, and relationship satisfaction.
-The indirect path through support seeking for concurrent perceived partner virtues and own problem-solving efficacy was statistically significant, 95% CI [.12, .22].
-Likewise, the indirect path through support seeking for concurrent perceived partner virtues and perceived partner problem-solving efficacy was significant, 95% CI [.17, .25].
-Thus, support-seeking mediated the relationship between concurrent perceived partner virtues and own problem-solving efficacy, even when controlling for the teamwork subscale of the virtues profile, initial levels problem solving, relationship satisfaction, age and sex.
+We tested first for mediation at Time 1(concurrent model).
+Preliminary path analysis supported the expected direct relation between Time 1 perceived partner virtues and Time 1 own relationship problem-solving efficacy $(\beta = .73, p < .01)$ and partner relationship problem-solving efficacy ($\beta = .74$, p < .01).
+The mediation model tested the impact of Time 1 perceived partner virtues on Time 1 own and partner relationship problem-solving efficacy through Time 1 support seeking, controlling for the teamwork subscale of the virtues profile, participant gender and age, relationship length, and relationship satisfaction.
+The indirect path through support seeking for concurrent perceived partner virtues and own problem-solving efficacy was statistically significant, 95% CI [0.12, 0.22].
+Likewise, the indirect path through support seeking for concurrent perceived partner